singhkpratham/geocompr/05-geometry-operations.md

 To change the origin , use `origin()`.^[
 If the origins of two raster datasets are just marginally apart, it sometimes is sufficient to simply increase the `tolerance` argument  of `raster::rasterOptions()`.
 ]
-Looking at figure \@ref(fig:origin-example) reveals the effect of changing the origin.
+Looking at Figure \@ref(fig:origin-example) reveals the effect of changing the origin.

 ```r